-A Deputy Attorney General, specializing in traffic law enforcement and prosecution, will serve as a focal point and resource for county and municipal prosecutor's and law enforcement personnel on issues of statewide importance pertaining to the enforcement and prosecution of traffic and motor vehicle offenses.
+A Deputy Attorney General (DAG), specializing in traffic law enforcement and prosecution, will serve as a focal point and resource for county and municipal prosecutor's and law enforcement personnel on issues of statewide importance pertaining to the enforcement and prosecution of traffic and motor vehicle offenses.

+The Division of Criminal Justice recognizes the importance of having a DAG who is versed in the legal, as well as the technical issues, associated with the enforcement and prosecution of traffic and motor vehicle violations.
+In particular, this need has proven to be valuable in the field of enforcement and prosecution of drinking driving offenses.
+There continues to be a need for interaction between the courts, law enforcement and other traffic safety agencies.
+The areas of impaired driving, distracted driving, youthful drivers and speed management require coordination and training in the judicial, prosecutorial and law enforcement fields.
+The DAG will work with all of the state stakeholders as well as federal agencies to promote a positive response to these problems, specifically, in the area of vehicular crimes, chemical breath testing and speed detection where there have been significant legal challenges in the state.
 Duties will include, but not be limited to: formulating uniform statewide policies for county and municipal prosecutor's and law enforcement personnel on the enforcement and prosecution of motor vehicle and traffic offenses, providing legal advice to the Alcohol/Drug Test Unit on matters pertaining to the enforcement and prosecution of drunken driving offenses, providing legal advice to the Division of Criminal Justice through the preparation of written comments on proposed and pending legislation which would impact the enforcement or prosecution of motor vehicle and traffic offenses, providing a point of contact for resolving criminal justice issues related to motor vehicle or traffic enforcement laws, and providing county prosecutor's offices with legal and/or technical assistance with respect to any underlying motor vehicle offense(s) related to the prosecution of indictable cases involving death or aggravated assault by motor vehicle in Superior Court.

-PROJECT NUMBER: PT 11-03-07 PROJECT TITLE: TRAINING
+PROJECT NUMBER: PT 12-03-07 PROJECT TITLE: TRAINING